ThibauldMichel/DADA2_Phyloseq/readme.md

 ### 6. Run the Quality Check (QC)
-The pipeline can now be run up to the Quality Check steps.
+The pipeline can now be run up to the Quality Check steps, enabling to vizualize the quality profiles of *Forward* and *Reverse* reads, necessary to adapt the trimming parameters in subsequent steps.

 For this, run all the commands located in the **SET UP THE ENVIRONMENT**, **REMOVAL OF PRIMERS**, and **QC CHECK** parts of the ```DADA2.R``` script.

+The cutadapt step in **REMOVAL OF PRIMERS** and ```plotQualityProfile()``` in **QC CHECK** are the most time-consuming steps and can last for tens of minutes, depending of the size of the dataset and RAM available.

 The pipeline will output graphs about the average error rate observed in the *Forward* and *Reverse* reads in the ```plots``` directory.